Federal Cybersecurity

 What is the CISA KEV catalog compliance guide for federal agencies?

 The CISA KEV catalog compliance framework for federal agencies is established by Binding Operational Directive 22-01, issued November 3, 2021.
-The directive requires all Federal Civilian Executive Branch agencies to remediate vulnerabilities listed in the Known Exploited Vulnerabilities catalog within 14 calendar days for high-priority entries and 60 calendar days for all others, measured from the date CISA adds the entry to the catalog.
+The directive requires all Federal Civilian Executive Branch agencies to remediate vulnerabilities listed in the Known Exploited Vulnerabilities catalog within 14 calendar days for entries with CVE identifiers assigned in 2021 or later, and within six months for entries with pre-2021 CVE identifiers, measured from the date CISA adds the entry to the catalog [BOD 22-01].
 Agencies report remediation status through the CDM program dashboard.

 How does CISA decide which vulnerabilities to add to the KEV catalog?